hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server_active_directory_administrator.html.markdown

 # azurerm_postgresql_flexible_server_active_directory_administrator

-Allows you to set a user or group as the AD administrator for an PostgreSQL Flexible server in Azure
+Allows you to set a user or group as the AD administrator for a PostgreSQL Flexible Server.

 ## Example Usage